stone-payments/stoneco-guidelines/backend/python/README.md

   ...
 ```

-Python doesn't have statement switch, because it is not readable.
-It is replace by elif statement, but if the **if** will be big, it is not a good practice.
-Because It is not readable and it is inefficient.
+Python doesn't have switch statement, because it is not readable.
+It is replaced by elif statement, but if the **if** will be long, it is not considered a good practice.
+Because it is not readable and it is inefficient.
 It is possible use a **dict** to do it.
 For example:

-* If necessary return a single value, do with this:
+* If it is necessary to return a single value, do this:

 ```python
 value = 2